-Once you are finished with the customs process, follow the signs to get to the platform used for the transportation of your choice.
-There will be designated areas for taxis and shared shuttles, as well as for ride share (Uber and Lyft) and the FlyAway.
+Once you are finished with the customs process, follow the signs for "Ground Transportation."
+There will be designated areas for taxis and shared shuttles.

 Do not hesitate to ask an airport attendant which way to go.
 If you are taking a taxi, or ride share, ask the driver to deliver you to 1600 Campus Road.
+Due to construction, please check the LAX website for updates.

-A typical trip from LAX to Oxy takes about from 1 to 2 hours.
-You may consider booking your ride share beforehand.
+A typical trip from LAX to Oxy takes about from 2 to 3 hours because the driver stops at each person's individual destination.
+We highly recommend making a reservation online beforehand.

-- See this Oxy webste for further instructions and information. - Los Angeles International Airport
+- See this Oxy webste for further instructions and information. - Los Angeles International Airport is undergoing construction-be sure to check their website for changes and updates!